anishmariathasan/group6/README.md

 ### Dependencies

-* Pico with 16 ADCs
+* Raspberry Pico with 16 ADCs